 2. Certified organic

-Organic cocoa beans haven’t have been sprayed with harmful pesticides and are generally non-GMO (genetically modified organisms); better for your body and for the environment.
+Organic cocoa beans haven’t been sprayed with harmful pesticides and are generally non-GMO (genetically modified organisms); better for your body and for the environment.

 3. UTZ Certified